UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: The qualifying system of the Champions League

 \section{The qualifying system of the Champions League}

 The slots in the UEFA Champions League are allocated based on the ranking of UEFA member associations according to their UEFA coefficients, which are determined by the performances of the corresponding clubs during the previous five seasons of the Champions League and the UEFA Europa League. \citet[Appendix~A.1]{DagaevRudyak2019} provide the details of its calculation.
 Higher-ranked associations are entitled to more places in the group stage and/or their teams have to contest fewer qualification rounds, the only exception being that certain positions are not distinguished in the access list.
 For example, the champions of the 14th and 15th associations alike enter the third qualifying round in the current system.
+The access list for the 2021/22 UEFA Champions League can be found in \citet[Annex~A]{UEFA2021c}.

 Teams without a guaranteed slot in the Champions League participate in its qualification tournament that is divided into two separate paths since the 2009/10 season: the Champions Path for the champions of lower-ranked national associations, and the League Path contested by the teams that did not win their higher-ranked domestic leagues.\footnote{~Before this separation, a champion may meet with a strong team coming from a leading association.
-For instance, FC Barcelona (the third team in Spain) played against Wis{\l}a Krak\'ow (the champion in Poland) in the third qualifying round of the 2008/09 season.}
+For instance, FC Barcelona (the third team in Spain) played against Wis{\l}a Krak\'ow (the champion in Poland) in the third qualifying round of the 2008/09 season.} The number of UEFA member associations competing in the Champions League is fixed at $55$ since the 2017/18 season when the champion of Kosovo joined.

 There is another way to obtain a berth in the group stage.
 The English Premier League received four places in the 2005/06 season, however, the winner of the 2004/05 Champions League, Liverpool, finished only fifth in the championship.
 Therefore, UEFA made a one-off exception by allowing the team to defend its title and amended the qualification criteria such that the Champions League titleholder has a slot in the next season.
 Analogously, the winner of the UEFA Europa League from the previous season entered the play-off round of the League Path in the three seasons played between 2015 and 2018, while it directly qualifies for the group stage of the Champions League since the 2018/19 season.